arielgee/Sage-Like/.misc/tasks.md

 ## Next
-* File access opt-in impact on feed detection:
-	* in Firefox 153 File access becomes opt-in
-	* at the time of writing this, the file access opt-in is still not available in Fx153 nightly, but it is expected to be added before the release. see: https://bugzilla.mozilla.org/show_bug.cgi?id=1834417
-	* see `IsAllowedForFeedDetection()` and `const REGEXP_URL_FILTER_TAB_STATE_CHANGE`. there is a `file:` there
-	* check if the feed detection from address-bar and discovery-view is affected by the file access opt-in. if so, add a message to the user about enabling file access for the extension in order to use these features.
 * add support for opening feed and feed-item links in split-view from the context menu. this feature is still not implemented in Fx as an extension API. [bugzilla: `bug 2016749` `bug 2016928`]
 * for manifest key `gecko.data_collection_permissions`, AMO also checks Android compatibility. setting Android minimum to 142 prevents warning compatibility.
 	"gecko_android": {